cristoichkov/Abies_religiosa_vs_ozone/Analysis_README.md

 Check more info about this pipeline in the directory [METABOLOMICS](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/tree/master/METABOLOMICS).

-# Each one of the last directories have inside:
+# Each one of these directories have inside:

 :file_folder: **`/bin`**